Indiana Teenager Annalysa McMillan Killed By Passenger In The Back Seat Of Her Car While She Was Driving

 “I do believe there are a lot of things that there’s no way to answer, so we just have to trust in the Lord,” Atkinson said.

 Austin Smith, meanwhile, has been charged with reckless homicide and criminal recklessness while armed with a deadly weapon.
-He’s being held on $1,005 bond.
+He’s being held on a $1,005 bond.

 Why he was carrying a loaded AR-15 assault rifle, and whether or not McMillan knew that her passenger was carrying a loaded weapon, is unclear, as of this writing.